Originate/exosphere/tutorial/part_2/part_2a/04_html_server.md

   * the __command__ section contains the command to run
   * the __online-text__ section contains the string to look for in the terminal output to determine when the service has successfully started up.
-    Exosphere only sends traffic to fully available instances.
+    The Exosphere runtime only sends traffic to fully available instances.
 * The __messages__ section lists all the messages that this service will send and receive.
-  Exosphere needs this information in order to automatically subscribe the service to these messages.
+  The Exosphere runtime needs this information in order to automatically subscribe the service to these messages.
   Currently our application doesn't contain any other services that could be communicated with,